zero-radiance/zero-radiance.github.io/_source_/content/post/microfacet-specular.md

 	\bm{m}(\bm{p}) V(\bm{v}, \bm{p}) dA(\bm{p})}.
 $$

-If we substitute the expressions of the perfect specular BSDF given by Eqn.
+If we substitute the expressions of the smooth specular BSDF given by Eqn.
 7c and 9c, the inner integral can be evaluated analytically.
 Starting with the reflection component,

 $$ \tag{12}
 	L_r(\bm{v})